nirmal070125/jclouds-site/documentation/reference/jclouds-logging.markdown

 Because the content of HTTP requests is usually less important for debugging than the HTTP headers, these two types of data have been separated into different wire logs.

+NOTE: Wire log appender is `jclouds.wire` and headers log appender is `jclouds.headers`.

 ## Usage

 You enable logging when you are building your Context.